The coherent-state transformation in quantum electrodynamics coupled cluster theory: Renormalized QED-CC

+where we exploit effective singles amplitudes, $\tilde{s}^a_i$, introduced in Eq.\eqref{eq.renorm_singles} with diagrammatric representation given in Fig.\ref{fig.qedccs_1_s1_renorm}.

+The first term vanishes also here in case of canonical QED-HF MOs due to Brillouin's theorem.
+Moreover, we obtain two contributions from the disconnected electronic doubles correction determined by DSE-augmented two-electron integrals, $\bar{w}^{ai}_{bj}$, and additionally a third term resulting from the disconnected mixed doubles contribution to the electron-photon correlation energy.
+In Appendix \ref{sec.diagrams}, we provide additional corrections relevant for the QED-CCSD-1-SD1 scheme besides details on bubble contractions.

-We focused so far on the CS-transformed mixed excitation operator in Eq.\eqref{eq.cs_s11_amplitude} and its connection to electronic single excitations.
-The photonic counterpart in Eq.\eqref{eq.cs_photon_amplitude} acquires in contrast only a constant shift in the CS-representation, which vanishes throughout the Baker-Campbell-Hausdorff (BCH) expansion of the similarity-transformed polaritonic Hamiltonian in CS-representation and consequently does not alter the QED-CC energy.
-However, the CS-transformation does alter the photonic single-excitation component of the QED-CC state as we shall discuss in the following.
+We focused so far on the CS-transformed mixed-doubles excitation operator in Eq.\eqref{eq.cs_s11_amplitude} and its connection to electronic single excitations.
+The single photon counterpart in Eq.\eqref{eq.cs_photon_amplitude} acquires in contrast only a constant shift, which vanishes throughout the Baker-Campbell-Hausdorff (BCH) expansion of the similarity-transformed polaritonic Hamiltonian in CS-representation and consequently does not alter the QED-CC energy.
+However, the CS transformation does alter the photonic single-excitation component of the QED-CC state as we shall address in the following.
+We shall show in Sec.\ref{sec.two_photon} how two-photon excitations\cite{pavosevic2022,philbin2023,haugland2025} effectively renormalize single photon amplitudes and therefore alter the correlation energy.

-\section{State Renormalization}
+\subsection{State Renormalization}